DataBiosphere/java-pfb/README.md

 The CLI is a wrapper around the library.
 See the [CLI README](cli/README.md) for more information.

+## Publishing the Library
+JFrog Artifactory is used to publish libraries to a central Maven repository.
+The library version number is the version in settings.gradle.
+We use github actions to bumping version and publish to repository.

+**The Publishing Procedure**

+1) After PR is merged to develop branch: github action automatically bumped the minor version in settings.gradle then publish to lib-snapshot-local
+2) After release is created(usually a manual step): github action automatically bumped the minor version in settings.gradle then publish to lib-snapshot-release.
+3) To bump major version, we need manually update version in settings.gradle value first then create the release.

+## Publishing the CLI
+TODO

 ## Running SourceClear locally

 [SourceClear](https://srcclr.github.io) is a static analysis tool that scans a project's Java